Healthy Quintuple-Chocolate Dark Chocolate Truffle Tart (To Celebrate My 1st Blogiversary!)

 The chocolate oat base is perfect — it melts right in your mouth!

-The chocolate coffee ganache enhances the richness of the chocolate.
+The chocolate coffee layer enhances the richness of the chocolate.

-The chocolate ganache is like the center of a Godiva truffle, just on a larger scale.
+The chocolate layer is like the center of a Godiva truffle, just on a larger scale.

 The chocolate glaze is smooth and absolutely stunning!